IgnacioGB1990/ML/README.md

 # Machine Learning

 ### What is Machine Learning ?
 Machine Learning is the science of programming computers so they can learn from data.

+### How do they learn from data ?
+Through machine learning algorithms.

+### Will I have to learn to create them ?
+No, they are already invented by smarter people and we will only need to know how and when to use them.

 ### What is a model ?

-A model is a trained statistical algorithm that has been adjusted to generalize the best way to make accurate predictions.
+A model is a trained machine learning algorithm that has been adjusted to generalize the best way to make accurate predictions.